Net metering in New Mexico: Utility-scale solar vs. residential solar

 A utility-scale solar facility is a large facility that generates solar power and moves that power into the electric grid.
 Almost every utility-scale solar facility has what is known as a power purchase agreement with the utility.
 The agreement guarantees a market for the utility-scale solar facility's energy for a fixed term of time.
 (Residential solar systems are not considered utility-scale).

 The size of a utility-scale facility can vary.
-For example, some utility-scale facilities provide only enough power per megawatt to power a few hundred average homes.
+For example, some utility-scale facilities provide only enough power for a few hundred average homes.
 Others offer a lot more energy.
 Factors that play into this are location, the type of technology used, and the availability of sunlight.

 For example, although not located in New Mexico, Recurrent Energies’ “Sunset Reservoir” project in San Francisco produces 5 megawatts of solar energy.
 It is built on top of enclosed reservoir in the middle of San Francisco.
 It is considered a utility-scale solar facility.